awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 The RDS PostgreSQL or Aurora PostgreSQL must be in the same VPC as your Amazon Redshift cluster\.
 Create a security group linking Amazon Redshift and RDS PostgreSQL or Aurora PostgreSQL\.

 IAM\_ROLE '*iam\-role\-arn\-string*'
 The Amazon Resource Name \(ARN\) for an IAM role that your cluster uses for authentication and authorization\.
 As a minimum, the IAM role must have permission to perform a LIST operation on the Amazon S3 bucket to be accessed and a GET operation on the Amazon S3 objects the bucket contains\.
 If the external database is defined in an Amazon Athena data catalog or the AWS Glue Data Catalog, the IAM role must have permission to access Athena unless CATALOG\_ROLE is specified\.
-For more information, see [IAM Policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
+For more information, see [IAM policies for Amazon Redshift Spectrum](c-spectrum-iam-policies.md)\.
 The following shows the syntax for the IAM\_ROLE parameter string for a single ARN\.

 ```
 IAM_ROLE 'arn:aws:iam::<aws-account-id>:role/<role-name>'
 ```
 You can chain roles so that your cluster can assume another IAM role, possibly belonging to another account\.
 You can chain up to 10 roles\.
-For more information, see [Chaining IAM Roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.
+For more information, see [Chaining IAM roles in Amazon Redshift Spectrum](c-spectrum-iam-policies.md#c-spectrum-chaining-roles)\.
  To this IAM role, attach an IAM permissions policy similar to the following\.

 ```